 My Response To Pat Robertson’s Comments Regarding The Earthquake in Haiti

 Is America under the judgment of God?
-I feel the need to share some thoughts on the Earthquake in Haiti–but specifically the public comments made by 700 Club host Pat Robertson.
-I also realize if one listens to the context he spoke his comments in, he didn’t specifically say this disaster was judgment, but I’m using that title for this post because it’s the subject matter I hope to tackle–although insufficiently–even though lengthy as this post will be–I’m unable to cover everything needed to grasp this.
+I feel the need to share some thoughts on the Earthquake in Haiti, but specifically the public comments made by 700 Club host Pat Robertson.
+I also realize if one listens to the context he spoke his comments in, he didn’t specifically say this disaster was judgment, but I’m using that title for this post because it’s the subject matter I hope to tackle, although insufficiently, even though lengthy as this post will be, I’m unable to cover everything needed to grasp this.

 I’m not going to repeat the same things as Albert Mohler said in his excellent article “Does God Hate Haiti” where he Scripturally contradicted much of what Robertson said, without mentioning his name at all.
 Maybe he wasn’t even referring to the controversy, but that’s how I and many others on Facebook took it when we re-posted it.
-I also read a very excellent response by Donald Miller, on why so many of us are drawn to the personality of a vengeful mean-spirited judgment-happy God.
-Heck, many in evangelicalism and in the liberal media to boot are all pouncing on Robertson’s latest ill-timed comments in the wake of a disaster, so why am I sharing my own?
+I also read a very excellent response by Donald Miller on why so many of us are drawn to the personality of a vengeful mean-spirited judgment-happy God.
+Heck, many in evangelicalism, and in the liberal media to boot, are all pouncing on Robertson’s latest ill-timed comments in the wake of a disaster.

 Is America under the judgment of God?

 “Dr. Robertson never stated that the earthquake was God’s wrath,” and that “They have sent a shipment of millions of dollars worth of medications that is now in Haiti, and their disaster team leaders are expected to arrive tomorrow and begin operations to ease the suffering.”

 I also read a blog by an self-proclaimed atheist who is currently located in Haiti, saying in his post that upon crawling out of rubble and realizing other colleagues didn’t survive, that part of him thanked God even though he didn’t believe in Him.
 Then at the end of his post he clicked to a news article about the Pat Robertson controversy and stated this was some kind of proof (or excuse) for why he’d remain an atheist.